 Or the Persian New Year in the Solar Hijri Calendar.

-Nowruz marks the beginning of spring and is usually celebrated over a period of two weeks beginning on the 21st of March.
-Such a holiday has been celebrated for 3000 years and is considered one of, if not the most important holiday in Iran.
+Nowruz marks the beginning of spring and is usually celebrated over two weeks beginning on 21 March.
+It has been celebrated for 3000 years and is considered one of, if not the most important, holidays in Iran.

-Nowruz resembles the new beginnings with the arrival of good weather, sunny days, and blossoming flowers after a cold, snowy winter (Yes, it snows in Iran!)
+Nowruz resembles new beginnings, with the arrival of good weather, sunny days, and blossoming flowers after a cold, snowy winter (yes, it snows in Iran!).
 Nowruz is also a holiday Iranians usually spend with their families and loved ones.

 Sizdah Be-dar

-Despite its resemblance to bad luck in many cultures, the number 13 has special importance in the Iranian culture and is quite related to Nowruz as well.
+Despite its resemblance to bad luck in many cultures, the number 13 is significant in Iranian culture and is reasonably related to Nowruz.
 Sizda Be-dar is the public holiday that marks the end of Nowruz and is usually celebrated on the 13th day of the first month of the Solar Hijri Calendar, Farvardin.
-That is equivalent to April 2nd.
+That is equivalent to 2 April.

 Iranians usually celebrate Sizda Be-dar outdoors, enjoying spring and picnicking in parks.
-They also have their own version of April Fools’ Day named Lie of the Thirteenth in which they prank others.
+They also have their version of April Fools’ Day, Lie of the Thirteenth, in which they prank others.

-Isn’t it just cool to have a two-week holiday and then have an extra one-day holiday to celebrate the end of the first holiday?
+Isn’t it just cool to have a two-week holiday and an extra one-day holiday to celebrate the end of the first holiday?

 Iranian Islamic Republic Day

-In January 1978, an uprising in Iran led by the political-religious leader Ayatollah Ruhollah Khomeini sparked and millions and millions of Iranians protested against Shah’s profligacy, system corruption, and oppression.
-The violent demonstrations lasted for a year until Mohamed Reza Pahlavi, the Shah of Iran, fled the country in January 1979.
+In January 1978, an uprising in Iran led by the political-religious leader Ayatollah Ruhollah Khomeini sparked, and millions of Iranians protested against the Shah’s profligacy, system corruption, and oppression.
+The violent demonstrations lasted a year until Mohamed Reza Pahlavi, the Shah of Iran, fled the country in January 1979.

-Soon thereafter, a referendum to replace the Pahlavi Dynasty with the Islamic Republic was held in March 1979 and the results were 98.2% to 1.8%.
-Such results were announced on the 12th of Farvardin marking the beginning of a completely new era in Iran.
-The 12th of Farvardin, April 1st, is also the last day of Nowruz.
+Soon thereafter, a referendum to replace the Pahlavi Dynasty with the Islamic Republic was held in March 1979, and the results were 98.2% to 1.8%.
+Such results were announced on the 12th of Farvardin, 1 April, marking the beginning of an entirely new era in Iran.
+The 12th of Farvardin is also the last day of Nowruz.

-The Iranian Islamic Republic Day is celebrated annually for it holds special importance to the Iranians.
+The Iranian Islamic Republic Day is celebrated annually for its importance to the Iranians.

 Why visit Iran

-In extension to its cultural diversity, Iran has a great display of heritage almost in every inch of it and does offer many options suitable for all kinds of travelers.
-Iran’s rich history is best represented by the unique innovative architecture shown in mosques, palaces, and ancient bridges.
+In addition to its cultural diversity, Iran displays its heritage almost everywhere and offers many options suitable for all kinds of travellers.
+Iran’s rich history best represents the unique, innovative architecture shown in mosques, palaces, and ancient bridges.

-In addition, Iran’s diverse weather (as we will see in the next section) provides a great chance to enjoy winter activities as well as relaxing summertime at some of the most stunning beaches in the country.
-And if you are more into nature, Iran has also got you covered by prehistoric forests, mountains, and botanical gardens scattered around the country.
+In addition, Iran’s diverse weather (as we will see in the next section) provides a great chance to enjoy winter activities and relaxing summertime at some of the country’s most stunning beaches.
+And if you are more into nature, Iran also has prehistoric forests, mountains, and botanical gardens scattered around the country.

-Visiting Iran also provides a great chance to view the country from the inside, experience its renowned hospitality, and connect with the people who, as their culture, seem very unknown to the rest of the world.
-This eventually will lead you to form your own opinion about Iran, independent from any media influence.
+Visiting Iran also provides a great chance to view the country from the inside, experience its renowned hospitality, and connect with the people who, as their culture, seem unknown to the rest of the world.
+This will eventually lead you to form your opinion about Iran, independent of any media influence.

 Hopefully we are now on the same page, here is your ultimate Iran travel guide.